hiveapps/chatTemplate/README.md

 <h1><b>Hive Chat Template</b></h1>

-<p>The Hive Chat Template is built to provide a very basic chat service that integrates firebase simple login and a messaging service
+<p>The Hive Chat Template is built to provide a very basic chat service that integrates firebase login and a messaging service
 with a custom factory and controllers.</p>

 <br><br>